josefrancois/mdft_database_tool/README.md

 ## Requirements
 This project is only compatible with Linux.
 It has been written in [Python](https://www.python.org/) 2.7 which is required to use the project. \
 It can be easily installed on Linux, if not, by using apt : `sudo apt install python2.7`\
-Some Python libraries are required and can be easily installed via [pip](https://pip.pypa.io/en/stable/installing/) :
+After installing Python, some Python libraries are required and can be easily installed via [pip](https://pip.pypa.io/en/stable/installing/) :
 - [numpy](http://www.numpy.org/)
 - [matplotlib](https://matplotlib.org/)
 - [pandas](http://pandas.pydata.org/)